CDCgov/phlip/README.md

 ```

 ### Running the application
 Use the command below to run the application in development mode.
 The application will start on http://localhost:5200.
+You can use the default user tester1@test.gov to log in.
 ```bash
 $ npm run start
 ```